tmforum-oda/oda-ca-docs/sphinx_documentation/_build/html/_sources/caDocs/ODAComponentDesignGuidelines.md.txt

     oda.tmforum.org/componentName: vodafone-productcatalog
 ```

-This is the headder information for the component, specifying the version of the CRD (Custom Resource Definition) that it is using, and providing a name and a label for the component.
+This is the header information for the component, specifying the version of the CRD (Custom Resource Definition) that it is using, and providing a name and a label for the component.

 ```
 spec: